mcunningham917/PHtools/README.md

 [PHdoc](https://mcunningham917.github.io/PHdoc/) provides summary documentation, and includes:

-   - core description of PH method and standard output
+   - core description of `PHtools` method and standard output
    - links to all code and data repositories